Skip to content

 Toronto skyline with CN Tower - Canadian students applying to top US universities

 TL;DR: Canadian students applying to top US universities face effective acceptance rates of approximately 5% to 7% at Ivy League and top-10 institutions, the most favorable range of any major international applicant pool.
-Six US universities are need-blind for international applicants including Canadians: Harvard, Yale, Princeton, MIT, Dartmouth, and Amherst.
+Nine US universities are need-blind for international applicants including Canadians: Harvard, Yale, Princeton, MIT, Dartmouth, Brown, Notre Dame, Bowdoin, and Amherst.
 The strategic decisions for Canadian applicants center on translating Canadian secondary credentials, financial trade-offs against domestic options like McGill and Toronto, and the SAT or ACT requirement that has returned at most Ivies.

 What is the acceptance rate for Canadian students at top US universities?